 Our primary test procedure for the ski jackets in this review was simply going skiing, a lot.
 This review is a compilation of testing done over the course of several seasons in places like Mammoth Mountain, Jackson Hole, Alaska, the Lake Tahoe area, and various backcountry locales in those same areas.
 The resort-based testing involved a range of weather conditions, from cold and story to warm and sunny.

-We tested the warmth of each jacket by skiing in each model in a range of temperature and weather conditions.
+We tested the warmth of each jacket by skiing in each model in a range of temperatures and weather conditions.
 From sitting on the chairlift to boot packing up for a lap in the bowl, we paid close attention to each jacket's warmth or lack thereof.
 Our assessment of warmth is based on how well each jacket did in insulating our bodies during our ski days and comparing them to each other.

 Weather resistance was tested in a couple of ways.
 One of those involved skiing in all types of weather, from stormy and foul to sunny and pleasant.
 We battened down the hatches of each model and hunkered down on chairlifts as the storm raged around us.
-During those times we assessed each models ability to keep the elements at bay, things like powder skirts, wrist cuffs, and hood designs were taken into account on each model.
+During those times we assessed each model's ability to keep the elements at bay, things like powder skirts, wrist cuffs, and hood designs were taken into account on each model.
 In addition to real-world testing, we also wore each jacket in the shower for 4-5 minutes to see just how well the waterproof fabric and its DWR coating repelled water.
 This is an extreme test of water resistance, but it showed very quickly which models bead water and which wet-out in a deluge.

 Fit and Comfort